Muhire-Josue/react-native-calendar-range-selector/README.md

 ## Installation

-To install the library, run the following command using npm:
+To install the library, run the following command using npm or yarn:

 ```bash
 npm install react-native-calendar-range-selector